by Kate Connors

 With barely two hours of daylight left, the remaining expedition members settle down underneath the glacier to take a break and eat dinner—which Barbie immediately rejects—while Tashi works.
 He’s happy to climb in the dark.
 Just not on ice.
 But he doesn’t like ice in the daytime, either.
-Tashi freezes when he hears it shift, hears the suckling fracture, somewhere underneath the sheet.
+Tashi freezes when he hears it shift, hears the ice suckle underneath its own weight.
 Maybe underneath his boots.
 Maybe above the expedition’s heads.
 Kneeling at the edge of a crevasse, he bites his lip, trying to shake the thought of them crushed by calving ice.
 Easier said than done.
 He’s seen it before.

 Even if the others didn’t start retching as soon as they stopped, he doesn’t trust them with the ropes, doesn’t trust them with his lifelines.
 Alone, and pleased to be alone, Tashi inches downward, stopping every half meter exactly to chisel the ice into pieces small enough for the test tubes, labeling the samples by depth.
 His hands are uncooperative.
 He wants to see the bottom of the crevasse.
 Maybe that would make it worse.
 On Everest they laid ladders across the voids and tried not to think so hard about their depths because it never mattered.
 Deadly falls are deadly falls; knowing only makes their possibility harder to forget.
 Nose pressed against one wall of ice and shoulders against another, Tashi can’t forget it now.